Nutlope/twitterbio/README.md

 ## How it works

-This project uses the [OpenAI GPT-3 API](https://openai.com/api/) (specifically, text-davinci-003) and [Vercel Edge functions](https://vercel.com/features/edge-functions) with streaming.
-It constructs a prompt based on the form and user input, sends it to the GPT-3 API via a Vercel Edge function, then streams the response back to the application.
+This project uses the [ChatGPT API](https://openai.com/api/) and [Vercel Edge functions](https://vercel.com/features/edge-functions) with streaming.
+It constructs a prompt based on the form and user input, sends it to the chatGPT API via a Vercel Edge function, then streams the response back to the application.

-Video and blog post coming soon on how to build apps with OpenAI and Vercel Edge functions!
+If you'd like to see how I built this, check out the [video](https://youtu.be/JcE-1xzQTE0) or [blog post](https://vercel.com/blog/gpt-3-app-next-js-vercel-edge-functions).

 ## Running Locally